dwinchell/appset-example/README.md

-# ArgoCD AppSet Example
+# Using OpenShift GitOps
-An example of how to use ArgoCD ApplicationSets to manage workloads across multiple clusters.
+An example of how to use OpenShift GitOps and ArgoCD ApplicationSets to manage workloads across multiple clusters.

+# Introduction

+As the number of OpenShift clusters in an enterprise grows, the effort of managing the configuration of each cluster also grows.
+This is true even if each cluster is managed individually using a GitOps approach.

+There are a number of possible solutions to this challenge.
+One option is to adopt a hub and spoke architecture where a single hub cluster manages the configuration of the others, which are referred to as spokes.

+Sometimes this pattern is repeated between multi-cluster environments, which allows testing of changes to the hub before promoting them to production.
+You might have a set of development clusters managed by a development hub, and a set of production clusters managed by a production hub.

+Choosing a hub and spoke architecture leaves open the question of how to implement the automation that allows the hub to control the spokes.
+One option is to deploy a single instance of ArgoCD to the hub and configure it to manage the spokes.
+This post walks through an example of that configuration.

+OpenShift GitOps is Red Hat's solution for deploying supported instances of ArgoCD.
+It allows administrators to provision and configure ArgoCD using an operator and CRDs that are themselves GitOps-friendly.
+It also supports a multi-tenant model where multiple, dedicated instances of ArgoCD are automatically provision to support multiple tenant development teams while ensuring that each ArgoCD instance and team has only the needed permissions.
+This post uses OpenShift GitOps to deploy ArgoCD.

-# Architecture
+# Walkthrough

-This example assumes a hub and spoke architecture.

-ArgoCD runs only on the Hub cluster.
-It is used to manage workloads on the spoke clusters.
-ArgoCD ApplicationSets are used to create Applications that define which workloads ArgoCD should deploy to each cluster.

-The instructions assume you are running on OpenShift, but the architecture is relevant to any Kubernetes environment and most of the commands should work as-is in other Kubernetes environments.
-The OpenShift GitOps operator is used to install ArgoCD, but you could install upstream ArgoCD using another method without affecting the rest of the instructions.

-# Prerequisites
+## Prerequisites

 The instructions assume three small OpenShift clusters:
   - Hub - ArgoCD is deployed here.
 Does not host any workloads.